ahs-cs-61a/lab00/README.md

 debugging/reading failed tests:

 - the red highlight is the failed case; the left side of the "==" is the output of your function, and on the right is the correct output - you can see the function call on the line before
+- you can use console to call functions/test your code in a Python interpreter